Browse Journals and Peer-Reviewed Series

 The Tapestry Journal was established to provide critical insight into research related to diversity, equity, inclusion, and belonging in higher education and PK-12 settings.
 This journal serves as an essential tool for reaching a broad audience in hopes of effectuating positive change throughout the state and nation.
 As a peer-reviewed research publication, Tapestry: Journal of Diversity, Equity, Inclusion, and Belonging in Education addresses a variety of topics that relate to the education of diverse learners.
 It is our hope that Tapestry will become an essential resource for practitioners, leaders, and scholars seeking to improve or enhance educational practices.

-The first online edition of Tapestry: Journal of Diversity, Equity, Inclusion, and Belonging in Education will be available in June 2023.
-Manuscripts for consideration will be accepted until April 1, 2023.
+The next online edition of Tapestry: Journal of Diversity, Equity, Inclusion, and Belonging in Education will be available in June 2024.
+Manuscripts for consideration will be accepted until May 24, 2024.

 Manuscript guidelines are as follows: